Ethanm-0371/Graphics_Engine/README.md

 | <code>LMB</code> | Camera orbital movement |
 | <code>Mouse Wheel Up</code> | Zoom in |
 | <code>Mouse Wheel Down</code> | Zoom out |

+## Technical difficulties during development
+- We encountered difficulties when implementing the skybox — it appeared inverted, and we had to make several adjustments to fix the issue.
+- Regarding bloom, we spent a significant amount of time trying to figure out why the bloom image wasn't appearing in the framebuffer.
+It turned out that we were unbinding it before we could display the image.

+## Things to be improved
+We still need to implement skybox-based lighting, and it would be great to have transform components for entities and being modified in the Inspector, allowing us to add and remove them at runtime.